pyxem/orix/docs/source/quickstart.rst

    In [1]: import numpy as np

-   In [2]: from texpy.vector import Vector3d
+   In [2]: from orix.vector import Vector3d

    In [3]: v = Vector3d((1, 1, -2))